 To start guest posting, you need to do some research.
 Find blogs similar to yours or related to your domain.
-Then, try to write an article that fits in the tone of the blog you’re writing for.
+Then, try to write an article that fits the tone of the blog you’re writing for.
 This will make readers more open to what you have to say.

 You don’t have to go on this journey alone.
 There are plenty of blogger outreach services that can help you with this!

-7. Have Outstanding Content
+7. Create Outstanding Content

 For instance, if your website is about PowerPoint templates, you should write blog posts about how to make compelling presentations.

 If you have amazing content, it will be easier to build backlinks.
-People will be more eager to link their website with yours.
+People will be more eager to link their website to yours.
 Writing cornerstone content is probably the most important rule on this list.
 Without it, all the other steps get significantly harder.

 8. Keep Your Content Relevant

 In order to do this, you should keep yourself informed.
 Stay on track of the latest trends and newest technologies.
 Keep tabs on what people are talking about now.
 If you’re writing outdated content, why would people read it?